Myths about Online Schools

 MYTH: Students who attend online schools lack socialization and social skills.

-MYTH: Your student will spend all day staring at a computer.
+MYTH: Your student will spend the entire school day on a computer.

 MYTH: Online schools don't meet the curriculum requirements for public schools.

-FACT: Arizona Virtual Academy is a public school that happens to operate outside a traditional classroom.
+FACT: Arizona Virtual Academy is an accredited public school in the state of Arizona.
 As public school students, your children will be expected to spend a certain amount of time each day engaged in schoolwork.
 They will also be required to take standardized tests mandated by the state of Arizona.
 The K12 curriculum was developed by experts to meet or exceed Arizona Academic Standards, and has proven to be among the top-scoring online school curriculum programs in the nation.